-Every day, billions of banknotes and coins change hands, enabling all kinds of transactions to be carried out.
-The role of cash as a payment instrument is well known and volumes of economic literature deal with the resilience of cash, its efficiency compared to non-cash payments and the role of cash amid alternative payment instruments.
+Every day, billions of banknotes and coins This is the action by which certain banknotes and/or coins are exchanged for the same amount in banknotes/coins of a different face value, or unit value.
+See Exchange. hands, enabling all kinds of transactions to be carried out.
+The role of cash as a Device, tool, procedure or system used to make a transaction or settle a debt. is well known and volumes of economic literature deal with the resilience of cash, its efficiency compared to non-cash payments and the role of cash amid alternative A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. instruments.
 Undeniably, cash continues to play an important, often dominant role in retail payments.

 However, cash has numerous other attributes beyond payments.
 Children solve their first algorithm problems by counting coins.
 In times of economic hardship, many consumers rely on cash to manage their budgets more carefully.
 For many countries, banknotes reflect their national heritage and values.
 When natural or man-made disasters strike, cash is often the fall-back solution.